-On one side of the cove, the stones remain standing.
-On the other promontory, there is a relatively new addition; a landmark Art Deco hotel.
-When built, only the wealthy could afford to holiday in this haven, but, as the automobile became more affordable, tourists began to flock here like migrating birds.
+On one side of the cove, the stones still stand, popular with sightseers and summer tourists.
+On the other promontory, there is a relatively new addition: a landmark Art Deco hotel.
+When built, only the wealthy could afford to holiday in this haven, but as the automobile became more affordable, tourists began to flock here like migrating birds.
 The hotel has fallen into disrepair, its four storeys of white reinforced concrete surrounded by scaffolding.

-Underneath a grey and heavy sky, few lights can be seen along the Quay, and the streets are quiet.
-A lone dog walker, an old man, walks the labyrinth of cobbled streets.
+Underneath a grey and heavy sky, fishing boats bob around in the shelter of the bay.
+Few lights can be seen along the quay and the streets are quiet.
+A lone dog walker, an old man, shuffles through the labyrinth of cobbled streets.
+It would be easy to become lost in such a place, but he knows his way.
 Lost in thought, he considers the changes wrought on the village during the decades of his long life.

 Rich incomers, from wealthier parts of the country, were only too happy to buy the vacated cottages and modernise them.
-Few live in them all year round.
-Most are rented out during the Summer.
-A part time dream, the idyll of living by the sea.
-Somewhere to escape to.
-But living your real life there, one not shown on the pretty postcards, is not so easy.
+Even moreso after the pandemic, to escape the congested cities.
+These homes are unaffordable to local people now.
+Few are lived in all year round.
+Those who still live in the old parts of the village mostly move out in the summer, to stay with friends or relatives.
+They rent their homes to strangers because they can make as much money this way, in those few months of the summer, as they can the whole of the rest of the year by working.
+They sell a part-time dream, the idyll of living by the sea, somewhere to escape to.
+But living your real life in Port Gwyneth, one not shown on the pretty postcards, is not so easy.

-In the Summer, Port Gwyneth throngs with visitors and tourists.
-Wandering around, cluttering up the narrow streets – but as the colder weather arrives they disappear.
-One moment you’re battling though the crowds, the next you’re walking along empty streets buffeted by the wind alone.
-The car parks are empty.
-The cottages locked and dark.
+But as the colder weather arrives, they disappear.
+One moment you’re battling though the crowds, the next you’re walking alone along empty streets buffeted by the wind.
+The car parks are empty, the cottages locked and dark.
 All that’s left are memories of laughing holidaymakers.

-It’s October’s end, a few leaves on the trees are red and gold, most lie brown and mouldering beneath.
-The beginning of winter, the dark half of the year.
-Celebrated, this day, in the old pagan festival of Samhain.
+It’s October’s end, the beginning of winter.
+A few leaves on the trees are red and gold; most lie brown and mouldering beneath.
+The dark half of the year, celebrated this day by the old pagan festival of Samhain.

 High on the hill, above the village, the local secondary school becomes immersed in black, foreboding clouds.
 The sea pounds the cliffs and rain scours the treeless moor in the distance.
 A storm is coming, fierce enough to raise the dead, to unearth dark secrets.
 A girl is about to see her childhood abruptly end.

-A group of twelve- and thirteen-year-olds, shuffle into the classroom, and slump into their chairs.
+A group of twelve and thirteen-year-olds shuffle into the classroom, slumping into their chairs.

-‘Today,’ he intones to the class, ‘is Halloween.
-An opportunity for some harmless fun.
+‘Today,’ he intones to the class, ‘is Halloween, an opportunity for some harmless fun.
 Behind these modern celebrations, however, exist stories of old beliefs.
-Superstitions that led, over three hundred years ago, to a terrible event in this village.
+Superstitions leading, over three hundred years ago, to a terrible event in this village.
 I’d like to discuss the lessons we can learn from the behaviour of our forebears.
-Mizzy, perhaps, you can tell us your feelings on this.’
+Mizzy, perhaps you can tell us your feelings on this.’

 Mizzy has been dreading this moment, being the centre of attention for the whole class.
-Flicking her long red hair over her shoulder, she looks up and feigns surprise, ‘Sir?’
+She pushes the auburn fringe out of her eyes and looks up, feigning surprise.

-‘Well, Sir,’ replies Zara, ‘I think she must have done something bad?
-No smoke without fire is there?’
+‘Well, sir,’ replies Zara, ‘I think the witch must have done something bad.
+No smoke without fire, is there?’
 She looks around, pointedly, at her posse of similarly bronzed followers.

-‘Yes, Zara is right,’ interrupts her boyfriend, Tyson.
+‘Yeah, Zara’s right,’ interrupts Amber, another acolyte.
 ‘Didn’t the old bag poison people and that?’

-The class all turn to look at Oskar Ostrowski, the new boy who started at the school in September.
-Blonde-haired and blue-eyed, he stands out from his classmates.
+The class all turns to look at Oskar Ostrowski, the new boy who started at the school in September.
+An incomer, he stands out from his classmates.
 Realising he is the focus of attention, he blushes.

 ‘Oskar,’ says Trenwith, interested in this contribution from the quietest child in the class.
 ‘You have a view?’